Hospitality Management (HOSP)

 HOSP 3800 Hospitality Services Management (4 Credits)

 The evaluation, design, and management of service delivery systems through operations management topics from a service perspective.
 Included are other related topics such as customer satisfaction and managing organizational change.
-Prerequisite: degree checkpoint 2.
+Must have senior standing in the HPM major.

 HOSP 3991 Independent Study (1-10 Credits)